-The school has designated a member of the Governing Board with specific oversight of the school's arrangements for SEN and disability.
+The school has designated a member of the Governing Body with specific oversight of the school's arrangements for SEN and disability.
 Our SEN Governor is Mr. K. Toombs.
 He works alongside the management team to regularly monitor and review how expertise and resources used to address SEN are used to build the quality of whole-school provision as part of the school's approach to school improvement.

-Mr K Toombs is also the designated Children in Care Governor.
+Mrs K Russell is the designated Children in Care Governor.

-He may be contacted via the School Office on 01594 833457.
+Both may be contacted via the School Office on 01594 833457.

-Mrs Hamilton is the Designated Safeguarding Lead.
+Mrs Hamilton is also the Designated Safeguarding Lead.